Guide

 Let it grow!

 Take part in No Mow May and Let it Bloom June – Plantlife’s annual campaign urging everyone to pack away the lawnmower, let wildflowers grow freely and help nature.
-Whether you’re in a city, town or the countryside, it’s easy to take part.
+By letting it grow, we can support pollinators and help to restore pockets of species-rich grassland.
+So, whether you’re in a city, town or the countryside, let it grow!

 Adopt a green space